 - Red: fats, sugary foods, fried foods, salad dressings, red meats, salty snacks, nuts, and seeds

 You’re encouraged to eat foods of all three colors each day, choosing yellow and red foods in moderation rather than completely avoiding them.

 Additionally, you have a short daily lesson on habits, food choices, or psychology to help you better understand what drives your food choices.

 Finally, you have a weekly check-in with a Noom goal specialist.
-The specialists are usually health coaches but may also be registered dietitians or certified personal trainers.
+The specialists are usually health coaches, but you may also meet with registered dietitians or certified personal trainers.
 These weekly check-ins can be brief or comprehensive, depending on your needs.

 What we like about Noom

 We like that Noom takes an “all foods in moderation” approach rather than banning certain foods or food groups altogether.
 In this way, Noom is a much better, more sustainable choice than crash diets that advocate for the total removal of certain foods or food groups.

 We also appreciate that Noom educates its users on the psychology of eating and uses behavior change principles to help them meet their goals.